saleor/saleor-docs/docs/dashboard/configuration/staff.md

 ## Editing and Deleting Users

-To edit a user account, access it from the staff members list, make any relevant changes, and then press [[Save]] in the footer.
+To edit a user account, access it from the staff members list, make any relevant changes, and then click [[Save]] in the footer.

 To delete a user, click [[Remove]] on the left side of the footer bar and then confirm removal.